$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

+Here two 4-manifolds $M_0$ and $M_1$ with boundary $Y$ are \emph{homeomorphic rel.\ boundary} if there exists a homeomorphism $M_0 \xrightarrow{\cong} M_1$ such that the restriction composed with the given parametrisations of the boundary, $Y \cong \partial M_0 \xrightarrow{\cong} \partial M_1 \cong Y$ is the identity on $Y$.
+The uniqueness part of the theorem (which follows from~\cite{ConwayPowell}) can be thought of as answering whether or not a given pair of parametrisations $Y \cong \partial M_i$ extend to a homeomorphism $M_0 \cong M_1$.
+We refer to Remark~\ref{rem:UserGuide} for a guide to applying the uniqueness statement of Theorem~\ref{thm:ClassificationRelBoundary}.
+We give the proof of Theorem \ref{thm:ClassificationRelBoundary} (modulo our main technical theorem) in Section~\ref{sec:MainTechnicalIntro}.

-where $\Aut(\partial \lambda)$ denotes the group of self-isometries of $\partial \lambda$.
-Note however that this bijection is not canonical as it depends on the choice of the isometry~$\partial \lambda \cong -\Bl_Y$.
-There are pairs~$(Y,\lambda)$ for which the set $\Iso(\partial \lambda,\unaryminus\Bl_Y)/(\Aut(\lambda) \times \Homeo^+_\varphi(Y))$ is arbitrarily large, as we will outline in Example~\ref{ex:LargeStableClassIntro} and show in detail in Section~\ref{sec:NonTrivialbAut}. \item The \emph{automorphism invariant} that distinguishes $\Z$-manifolds with the same equivariant form is nontrivial to calculate in practice, as its definition typically involves choosing identifications of the boundary $3$-manifolds; see Subsection~\ref{sub:MainTechnicalIntro}. \item These theorems should be thought of as extensions of the work of Boyer~\cite{BoyerUniqueness,BoyerRealization} that classifies simply-connected $4$-manifolds with boundary and fixed intersection form and of the classification of closed $4$-manifolds with $\pi_1=\Z$~\cite{FreedmanQuinn,StongWang}.
+\begin{remark} We collect a couple of further remarks about this result. \begin{itemize} \item The \emph{automorphism invariant} that distinguishes $\Z$-manifolds with the same equivariant form is nontrivial to calculate in practice, as its definition typically involves choosing identifications of the boundary $3$-manifolds; see Section~\ref{sec:MainTechnicalIntro}. \item Theorem~\ref{thm:ClassificationRelBoundary} should be thought of as an extension of the work of Boyer~\cite{BoyerUniqueness,BoyerRealization} that classifies simply-connected $4$-manifolds with boundary and fixed intersection form and an extension of the classification of closed $4$-manifolds with $\pi_1=\Z$~\cite{FreedmanQuinn,StongWang}.
 Boyer's main statements are formulated using presentations instead of isometries of linking forms, but both approaches can be shown to agree when the $3$-manifold is a rational homology sphere~\cite[Corollary E]{BoyerRealization}.
-Rational homology spheres should be thought of as the analogue of pairs~$(Y,\varphi)$ with torsion Alexander module. \item We have focused on the case of pairs $(Y,\varphi)$ where the Alexander module $H_1(Y;\Z[t^{\pm 1}])$ is torsion because it is sufficient to treat our main application (surfaces in $4$-manifolds) and because the general case leads to additional phenomena involving spin structures.
-In addition, in general $H_1(Y;\Z[t^{\pm 1}])$ need not have projective dimension one. \end{itemize} \end{remark}
+By way of analogy, rational homology 3-spheres are to 1-connected 4-manifolds with boundary as pairs~$(Y,\varphi)$ with torsion Alexander module are to $\Z$-manifolds. \item For $(Y,\varphi)$ as above, it is implicit in Theorem~\ref{thm:ClassificationRelBoundary} and in~\cite{ConwayPowell} that if $M_0$ and $M_1$ are spin~$4$-manifolds with $\pi_1(M_i) \cong \Z$, boundary homeomorphic to~$(Y,\varphi)$, isometric equivariant intersection form, and the same automorphism invariant, then their Kirby-Siebenmann invariants agree.
+The argument is given in Remark~\ref{rem:KSProof} below, whereas Section~\ref{sub:Example} shows that the assumption on the automorphism invariants cannot be dropped.
+We refer to~\cite[Proposition~4.1~(vi)]{BoyerUniqueness} for the analogous fact in the simply-connected setting. \end{itemize} \end{remark}